vadukia2/Projects-in-Python/Bollingers Bonds Strategy discription.md

 # **Projects-in-Python - Bollinger Bands Strategy**
 This repository showcases some of the code I have written in the Python language

-##  Discription
+##  Description

-What are Bollingers Bands?
+What are Bollinger Bands?
 Bollinger Bands are one of the many indicator tools used in Visual Analysis.
 Created in the 1980s by John Bollinger, the purpose of the bands is to define high and low prices in the market.
 High prices are represented by the upper band and low prices by the lower band.
 The middle band acts as a simple moving average between the two other bands.
-When the bands are analyzed, they aids in pattern recognition as well as price action comparison which can be viewed simultaneously with other indicators to come to a conclusion.
+When the bands are analyzed, they aid in pattern recognition as well as price action comparison which can be viewed simultaneously with other indicators to conclude.

 ### **Strategy implemented in this project**